nuxion/labfunctions/docs/labfunctions/quickstart.rst

 .. note::

-   This guide presume that you have a server already installed, if not check :doc:`/labfunctions/server_installation`
+   This guide assumes that you have a server already installed, if not check :doc:`/labfunctions/server_installation`

 Client installation
 --------------------

-Thereis multiple ways to install labfunctions client.
-Here will be installing it in a `Virtual environment <https://realpython.com/python-virtual-environments-a-primer/>`_
+There are multiple ways to install the ``labfunctions`` client.
+Here we'll be installing it in a `virtual environment <https://realpython.com/python-virtual-environments-a-primer/>`_

 .. code-block:: bash